-The Cambridge Refugee Scholarship Campaign believes that the scholarships would provide the much-needed opportunities and open new doors to those whose education have been interrupted by political and/or humanitarian reasons.
+The Cambridge Refugee Scholarship Campaign (CRSC) believes that the scholarships will provide much-needed opportunities and open new doors to those whose education have been interrupted by political and/or humanitarian reasons.
 We hope that these scholarships would empower the future leaders of many conflict-ridden nations and help build the foundation for lasting peace and justice around the world.

 However, during the course of our campaign we were notified by college staff on uncertainties surrounding the legality of opt-out donations.
 This surprised us because the opt-out donation had numerous precedents in Oxford and Cambridge.
 As a result, we contacted a number of individuals with the relevant legal expertise for guidance on the matter.
 The consensus was that the strength of the legal grounds for an opt-out donation scheme is uncertain.
-After further discussions, we have arrived at the conclusion that we will need to adopt a different funding model because the legal uncertainties surrounding the opt-out donation could potentially compromise the sustainability of refugee scholarships.
-We have henceforth decided to lobby the university directly to provide scholarships for refugees, a model that has been implemented by many other universities across the UK.
+After further discussions, we arrived at the conclusion that we will need to adopt a different funding model because the legal uncertainties surrounding the opt-out donation could potentially compromise the sustainability of refugee scholarships.
+We decided to lobby the university directly to provide scholarships and, since then, are in a close working relationship with them.